jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 [Repealed]

 ### 212A Alternative to basic and water availability charges
-(1) Notwithstanding anything in this Act, the Minister may elect not to set a basic charge and a water availability charge, but instead to set one or more charges in substitution therefor to recover from the occupiers in the scheme their share of capital, operation, and maintenance costs on a basis appropriate to the scheme.
+(1) Notwithstanding anything in this Act, the Minister may elect not to set a basic charge and a water availability charge, but instead to set 1 or more charges in substitution therefor to recover from the occupiers in the scheme their share of capital, operation, and maintenance costs on a basis appropriate to the scheme.
 (2) The amount of any charge set under this section and the basis upon which it may subsequently be varied shall be included in the notice given under section 202(1)(a) in place of the matters specified in subparagraphs (iii) to (v) and (vii) of that paragraph.
 (3) Any charge set under this section may be varied by the Minister at any time upon the basis specified in the notice given under the said section 202.
 (4) The provisions of this Part (except for sections 209 to 212) shall apply to any charge set under this section in the same manner, with any necessary modifications, as they apply to the basic charge and the water availability charge specified in this Part.
 (5) In setting a charge in substitution for the charges payable under sections 214 and 216, the Minister may have regard to any of the matters specified in those sections.

 ### 213 Determination of interest
-For the purposes of sections 209 to 212, interest shall be calculated at yearly rests and the rate of interest shall be the standard rate chargeable at the relevant time by the The National Bank in respect of loans which may be made by the The National Bank for development works of a comparable nature on farm land.
-  Provided that the Minister may specify the addition of a further percentage to the interest rate to compensate for any deferral in the recovery of principal and interest when charges are set under section 212A.
+For the purposes of sections 209 to 212, interest shall be calculated at yearly rests and the rate of interest shall be the standard rate chargeable at the relevant time by The National Bank in respect of loans which may be made by The National Bank for development works of a comparable nature on farm land: provided that the Minister may specify the addition of a further percentage to the interest rate to compensate for any deferral in the recovery of principal and interest when charges are set under section 212A.

 ### 214 Liability of occupier for annual charge
 (1) Except where a water availability agreement referred to in section 216 is entered into and the annual charge payable under that agreement is greater than the annual basic charge payable in respect of any land, every occupier of land in an irrigation district shall (subject to any deferments of charges for the development period as provided for in section 202 and the recovery of the deferred charges by approximately equal amounts) pay to the Minister an annual charge for each of the seasons in the period specified in the notice under section 202(1)(a)(vi).